fern-api/fern/README.md

 fern generate
 ```

-Code generation is done server side, and the resulting artifacts are copied to the output directory specified in `generators.yml` , which we will touch on in the next section.
+After your code is generated, the resulting artifacts are copied to the output directory specified in `generators.yml` , which we will touch on in the next section.

 It is possible to generate the code on your own machine by using the `--local` flag.
 This does require you to run Docker on your local machine, and Fern will schedule containers to do the code generation automatically.
+This is further specified in the CLI reference below.

 ## Adding Generators